 Our competitors vary in size and in the breadth and scope of the products offered.
 Many of our competitors and potential competitors have greater name recognition, longer operating histories, more established customer relationships and installed customer bases, larger marketing budgets and greater resources than we do.
 Further, other potential competitors not currently offering competitive solutions may expand their product or service offerings to compete with our products and platform capabilities, or our current and potential competitors may establish cooperative relationships among themselves or with third parties that may further enhance their resources and product offerings in our addressable market.
 Our competitors may be able to respond more quickly and effectively than we can to new or changing opportunities, technologies, standards, and customer requirements.
-An existing competitor or new entrant could introduce new technology that reduces demand for our products and platform capabilities.
-In addition to product and technology competition, we face pricing competition.
+An existing competition, we face pricing competition.
 Some of our competitors offer their solutions at a lower price, which has resulted in, and may continue to result in, pricing pressures.